ObjectPlayer/ethernaut-ctf/README.md

 ### Denial Challenge Summary

 The Denial challenge requires preventing the owner from withdrawing funds by performing a Denial of Service (DoS) attack.
 The vulnerability lies in the `withdraw()` function which uses `.call()` to send ETH to a partner contract, forwarding all available gas.
 By becoming a malicious withdraw partner with a gas-consuming `receive()` function (infinite loop), we can consume all gas and prevent the subsequent `owner.transfer()` from executing.
 This challenge demonstrates the dangers of forwarding all gas to untrusted contracts and the importance of using the pull-over-push pattern for payments.

+### Shop Challenge Summary

+The Shop challenge requires buying an item for less than the asking price.
+The vulnerability lies in the `buy()` function calling `_buyer.price()` twice - once to check if the price is acceptable and once to set the final price.
+Between these calls, the `isSold` state changes.
+Our exploit implements a `view` function that reads the Shop's `isSold` state and returns different values accordingly: returning 100 on the first call to pass the check, and returning 1 on the second call to buy cheap.
+This challenge teaches that view functions can have state-dependent behavior by reading external contract state, and emphasizes the importance of caching external call results.

 ## Other Useful Commands